Baebel43/team5capstone/Documentation/Signoffs/GUISubsystem.md

 $$ .3 = IC * \frac{\text{Total Execution Cycles}}{IC} * \text{CPU Clock Cycle} => \text{Total Execution Cycles} = \frac{.3}{\frac{1}{1.5*10^9}} = 450000000 \text{  Cycles  (4)} $$

+According to PassMark Software the ARM Cortex-A72 is capable of 6.289 Billion integer operations a second, 3.246 billion floating point operations a second, and a single thread speed of 458 million operations a second.
+For our purposes that means, 1.886 billion integer operations in 300 ms, 973 million floating point operations in 300 ms, and a single thread speed of 137.4 million operations per 300 ms [4].

 ### Overexertion Reminder

 The overexertion reminder must be given before a 120-minute period has been reached to allow the user to acknowledge the risk of over-exertion.
 The display will pop up with a warning informing the user that overexertion can lead to injury.
-Should the user continue past this point, after every trial has been completed the user will be re-informed of the risk associated with overtraining [4].
+Should the user continue past this point, after every trial has been completed the user will be re-informed of the risk associated with overtraining [5].

 ## References